boonlogic/boonlogic-rest-api/Tutorials/Tutorial_The_General_Pipeline.md

 4. In the `results` field, select `--`.
 3. Click on the blue `Execute` button.
 2. Finally, double check the results code.
 Under the `Code` and `Details` header, the value should be `200` and the `Response body` should be {}.

+### Get Results
+1. Under the same section header, find `GET` `/expert/v3/nanoResults/{instanceID}`.
+Click on the words to expand.
+2. Select `Try it out` on the right.
+3. Enter the `instanceID` used in each previous section.
+4. For results, select `ID`
+5. Select the blue `Execute` button.
+6. The output should be a json block with one header: "ID" followed by a list of integers starting with a 1.
+These are the IDs for each pattern clustered and which cluster they are associated with.

   Congratulations!
 You have successfully clustered the data!
   See [Guide: Boon Nano](../Guides/Guide_Boon_Nano.md) for more information on function calls or [Guide: Nano Results](../Guides/Guide_Nano_Results.md) and [Guide: Nano Status](..Guides/Guide_Nano_Status.md) for information on getting results.